-Karen Zimmer, Vice President Karen has lived and worked on small farms in Rhode Island and Ohio and has hiked the trust’s trails since she moved to CT in 1988.
+Karen Zimmer, President.
+Karen has lived and worked on small farms in Rhode Island and Ohio and has hiked the Trust’s trails since she moved to CT in 1988.
 She is a retired registered nurse, having specialized in mental health and addiction settings.
 Karen has experience as secretary to the board of the CT chapter of the National Alliance on Mental Illness.

 Gail Bruhn, Treasurer.
 Gail is a retired investment professional who sits on the Advisory Council of the Hartford CFA Society.
 She has used her financial skills to help a number of non-profits, including the EO Smith Foundation and the CT Horticultural Society.
 A Delawarean by origin, Gail lives in Storrs with her husband Tom, who is retired from the University of Connecticut.
 They were the original tenants of the Wilbur Cross house, following Joshua’s Trust’s purchase of the Gurleyville Gristmill.
 Trails along the Fenton River remain favorites of their three sons when they visit with their families.

-Michael Hveem, Executive Director Mike has been a member of Joshua’s Trust for 14 years, even though he’s lived in the Stamford area until moving to Vernon in early 2013.
-He is long familiar with the Trust, beginning as an undergraduate at UConn (where he earned a BA in History with honors), continuing as he lived and worked in Stamford, and making frequent trips to visit family in Brooklyn.
+Michael Hveem, Executive Director.
+Mike has been a member of Joshua’s Trust since 2001, even though he lived in the Stamford area until moving to Vernon in early 2013.
+He is long familiar with the Trust, beginning as an undergraduate at UConn (where he earned a BA in History with honors), continuing as he lived and worked in Stamford and made frequent trips to visit family in Brooklyn.
 For nearly 3 years, Mike was the Executive Director of The Avon, a non-profit historic film theater in Stamford.
 Prior to taking that position, he worked for 12 years as a senior analyst for Royce and Associates, a mutual fund company also in Stamford.
 He earned an Executive MBA from UConn, as well as a Master’s degree in Library Science from SCSU, and is a licensed attorney with a JD from Boston University School of Law.
 He now looks forward to growing the Trust and making it even stronger as it moves into its next 50 years.